The Awakenings Project Studio

 We would like to further develop sales opportunities for our artists, and form a permanent collection of Awakenings artwork, thereby eliminating the need to contact individual artists and arrange for collection and transportation of artwork, even for small showings.
 Therefore, having a permanent collection, with a permanent location to display it would be very advantageous.
 In our current studio, we have a display wall with a limited number of artworks by a variety of artists.
 We also have many art supplies, some left to us by Trish Evers, and others, which have been purchased by Awakenings for use by anyone using the studio who does not bring their own supplies.

-OPEN EVERY SATURDAY: 11AM - 2PM -- FREE AND OPEN TO ANYONE -- Bring a friend or family member if you'd like.
+Bring a friend or family member if you'd like.

 Please see our Events page for any upcoming art exhibits, and Contact Us if you are interested in participating in or hosting an exhibit of Awakenings artwork.